jbarnell1/KHEL_WGS_SARS_CoV_2/docs/WF_2_parse_run_data.md

  - **Step 1**
    - Start the main script, and type `2` to enter the first step of the daily workflow script.
+   - Alternatively, this script is called as the second step to the `start` command.

 <br />